 Cats like to hide because it gives them a sense of security

 When your cat’s guard is down, they are relaxed and not prepared to attack.
 But, don’t think their fight or flight response won’t kick in should something startle them.
 Cats like to hide in boxes because it provides a safe little place to give them the sense of security and safety that they crave.
 If you’ve ever purchased a cat bed for your cat only to find them not using it, you’re not alone.
-Your cat would much rather retreat in a quiet place away from noise and interruptions in the times when they choose to rest.
+Your cat would much rather retreat to a quiet place away from noise and interruptions in the times when they choose to rest.

 Shhh.
 You’re being too loud

 If there is one thing that cats do not like, it’s to be woken up when they’re sleeping.
 Forget how you feel when you are sleeping, human.
 Your cat does not care about your beauty rest.
 But, a cat’s sleep is extremely precious to them, and often they will find places to retreat when they choose to sleep rather than cat nap.
-This easily explains why cats like to hide when they’re sleeping, because they don’t want to be bothered.
+This easily explains why cats like to hide when they’re sleeping because they don’t want to be bothered.
 How dare you interrupt a cat’s beauty sleep I say!

 Why do some cats like to hide under blankets?

 Not all cats do this, but for those cats that do, they are likely seeking warmth.
 This is especially true for hairless cats or cats which do not have thick coats, like a Turkish Angora, for example.
 You likely wouldn’t find a fluffy Maine Coon or a British Shorthair hiding under blankets, but anything is possible when it comes to our feline friends!
 And, if you happen to be under that blanket, well, your feline friend might just want to be cozied up next to you.
 When you are your cat’s favorite person, they are happiest when they’re near you.